Manfred Eigen-Förderstiftung

 Purpose of the Foundation

-The purpose of the MANFRED EIGEN-FÖRDERSTIFTUNG is to preserve excellence in science and research at our institute in cooperation with its partner institutes (Max Planck Institutes and university institutes) at the research hub in Göttingen.
+As the largest research institute of the Max Planck Society, we aim to further advance scientific progress in the natural sciences through our multidisciplinary approach.
+The purpose of the MANFRED EIGEN FÖRDERSTIFTUNG is to ensure excellence in science and research at our institute in cooperation with partner institutes at the Göttingen Campus.

-• Fostering top-level research and preserving scientific excellence in Göttingen by funding outstanding researchers and their scientific projects
+- Promoting cutting-edge research and ensuring scientific excellence in Göttingen through financial support for outstanding researchers and their scientific projects

-• Promoting scientific exchange by organizing conventions, symposiums, courses, seminars and lecture series and by attracting exceptional speakers
+- Promoting scientific exchange through conferences, symposia, courses, seminars, and lecture series, and attracting outstanding speakers

-• Fostering international relations and creating opportunities for encountering and engaging in an exchange with internationally renowned researchers
+- Fostering international relations and creating opportunities for encounters and exchange with internationally renowned researchers

-• Providing funding for Institute employees to honor exceptional achievements and merits for science, such as producing outstanding publications, developing innovative working methods or demonstrating special commitment for the benefit of the Max Planck Institute for Multidisciplinary Sciences
+- Granting of awards to Institute staff to recognize special achievements and contributions to science, such as outstanding publications, the development of innovative working methods, or exceptional dedication to the Max Planck Institute for Multidisciplinary Sciences